nastacio/nastacio.github.io/_posts/2022-11-10-leaving-the-cloud.md

 **Continuous integration (CI)**: The standardization around container images spreads across all build pipeline vendors.
 Developers expect CI tools to have native support for building container images, preferably from something as simple as the URL of a Git repository containing a [`Dockerfile`](https://docs.docker.com/engine/reference/builder/).

-**Architecture**: The economies of scale in the Cloud enabled the business case for various middleware offerings that had not been possible before.
+**Architecture**: The economies of scale in the Cloud enables the business case for various middleware offerings that had not been possible before.
 Cloud providers boast service catalogs with hundreds of offerings.
 Many offerings are "cloud native" (only available through a Cloud provider.)
 As a result, new software architectures incorporate capabilities that did not exist ten years ago.
 Without a reason to consider an eventual shift to on-premises deployments, many architectures now include "long-tail" services that would be cost-prohibitive for individual companies without massive economies of scale.

 **Budget**: A reduced infrastructure and service footprint on-premise means a conversion of CaPex into OpEx.
 The increasing dependency on Cloud-based services means developers and CI pipelines have a newfound hunger for Cloud resources.
 Continuous Delivery models increasingly rely on multi-stage pipelines (dev/test/stage/prod/others), further multiplying resource consumption.
-Now overseeing a considerably smaller infrastructure and service footprint, operations teams are gutted in size and breadth of skills.
+Now overseeing a considerably smaller physical infrastructure and service footprint, operations teams are gutted in size and breadth of skills.

 | ![Map of the migration from on-premises deployments (no cloud) to Infrastructure as a Service (wave 1,) to Platform as a Service and SaaS (wave 2,) to containerized PaaS + SaaS (wave 3) .
 The last stage of the migration shows an arrow with the label "journey back?" point back to the on-premises deployment.](/assets/images/leaving-the-cloud/leaving-the-cloud-we-are-here.png) |
 |:--:|
 | _After successive waves of migration, from infrastructure to services, the journey back from the Cloud is an uncharted step forward rather than threading back through the old path._ |

----

-## Check your (invoice) baggage before the trip.
+## Check your (invoice) baggage before the trip

 (I promise this is the last stop before looking at the on-premises journey.)